 Limited e-Tag Availability:

-The number of e-Tags allowed for each operating hour (Pre-schedule plus Real time) is limited to the amount of Pre-schedule capacity (depicted on the Mid-C Website under “Estimated Calculated Max Cap”) available to the Purchaser divided by 15 (rounded up), plus 1.
+The number of e-Tags allowed for each operating hour (Pre-schedule plus Real time) is limited to the amount of Pre-schedule capacity (depicted on the Mid-C Website under “The Most Restrictive Capacity Maximum”) available to the Purchaser divided by 15 (rounded up), plus 1.

 Example: Preschedule Capacity is 121 the formula would be 121/15 = 8.06 which would round up to 9, plus 1 for a total of 10 tags available each hour.